JadonZufall/python_tower_defense/README.md

 # python_tower_defend
-I made this in a few hours for fun so it's pretty bad
+A quickly made tower defence concept made in under an hour.